joshhdawes/joshhdawes.github.io/index.md

-### Dr Joshua H Dawes - Research Associate at SnT, Luxembourg
+### Dr Joshua H Dawes

+**Research Associate at SnT, Luxembourg**

-My main activities involve leading the research activities at SnT on Runtime Verification and Specification-based Security Analysis, as part of the COSMOS Horizon 2020 project.
+I spend most of my time leading the research activities at SnT on Runtime Verification and Specification-based Security Analysis, as part of the COSMOS Horizon 2020 project.

 You can reach me at joshua dot dawes at uni.lu.